ScooloV/bbpedia/docs/core_rules.md

 noted in the description of that Inducement.

 FAV0URED of..
-*The followers of the Ruinous Powers are drawn to Blood* *Bowl, paying homage to their dark gods through violence* *on the pitch.
-Whilst many teams worship Chaos as a* *pantheon, many more dedicate their souls entirely to a* *single patron deity.*
+*The followers of the Ruinous Powers are drawn to BloodBowl, paying homage to their dark gods through violenceon the pitch.
+Whilst many teams worship Chaos as apantheon, many more dedicate their souls entirely to asingle patron deity.*

 Certain Inducements are only available to teams that are 'Favoured of' a specificc Chaos power, as noted in